International Confederation of Principals

 The International Confederation of Principals (ICP) is a global association of school leadership organisations.

 History

 ICP was founded in 1991, and operates through a council with up to three delegates from each member organisation.
 This meets three times in a two-year period.
 Council elects an executive committee to work with and support the elected president of ICP, an executive secretary services both executive and council.
 ICP has over 40 members, each member being a major independent organisation that supports the professional development and work of school leaders.

 The ICP represents school leaders across five continents; it is non-political and non-sectarian and gives a powerful international voice to school principals.
 Membership is open to any organisation of school leaders whose constitution contains nothing contrary to the constitution of the ICP.

+Membership

+Membership is open to any organisation of school leaders whose constitution contains nothing contrary to the Constitution of the International Confederation of Principals.
+ICP recognizes four global regions represented in the Executive: Americas, Europe, Africa and Asia/Oceania.
+ICP maintains relationships with several regional Principal umbrella-organizations as ESHA (Europe) and ACP (Africa).

 Conventions

 ICP holds a biennial international convention drawing together school principals from all over the world for dialogue and professional development.

 Previous conventions were held in the following locations: